This is our first review here at Waha. I decided to write one because of a very special occasion. I bought a Dan Henry 1970!

 I suppose that’s the reason why Dan Henry doesn’t get a lot of haters – there’s just nothing to hate there.

 The Dan Henry 1970 is a reinterpretation of the diver watches with Piquerez (EPSA) Super-Compressor cases from the 1970s.
 Of an EPSA-cased Exactus diver, to be precise.
 I wouldn’t blame anyone for mistaking it for an original Super-Compressor.
 Not even from a short distance.

 The case isn’t a Super-Compressor regarding its structure.
 However, since most diver watches of today aren’t used for much else than desk diving, that’s no downside.
 That’s unless you want to beat SCUBA dive depth records.
 Then, it is.
-Will withstand sailing and drinking easily, which is enough for me.
+It will withstand sailing and drinking quickly, which is enough for me.
 With a WR rating of 200m, it’s presumably safe to use on a shallow dive in the Red Sea or the Aegean.